Philio/GoMySQL/README.markdown

 To Do
 -----

-* Add greater type support to execute command packets (floats, doubles)
+* Continue to add support for additional binary format options
 * Add support for long data packets (long strings / blobs)